GForcedog/HGrpg/README.md

-# HGrpg
+# RHGrpg
-A mini rpg made by gabe and henry
+A mini rpg made by gabe, henry, and renn.